-- 3.1.8 The Submission Adur Local Plan (2016) includes a requirement for a Sustainability Statement to accompany development proposals within the parts of the regeneration area in Adur.
-Guidance is set out within Sustainability Statements Guidance Note: Shoreham Harbour. - 3.1.9 Brighton & Hove City Plan Part One and the Sustainable Building Design Supplementary Planning Document require a Sustainability Checklist to accompany all proposals for residential new build and conversions in Brighton & Hove.
+- 3.1.8 The Adur Local Plan includes a requirement for a Sustainability Statement to accompany development proposals within the parts of the regeneration area in Adur.
+Guidance is set out within Sustainability Statements Guidance Note: Shoreham Harbour. - 3.1.9 Brighton & Hove City Plan Part One policy CP8 Sustainable Buildings sets out requirements for sustainability standards and issues that must be addressed by all development proposals.